-##On November 5, 2021, Starlite Campbell Band’s latest album will be released and is called ‘The Language of Curiosity’, which is is the second L.P. to be released by the husband and wife duo.
+##Starlite Campbell Band’s latest album has just been released and is called ‘The Language of Curiosity’, which is is the second LP by the husband and wife duo.
 They were based in Valencia for a number of years, regularly played live in the Spanish city and their renowned and state-of-the-art ‘Supertone studio’ was based in the Valencian region too.

 Formed in 2016, the band is Suzy Starlite and Simon Campbell.
 They originally met after Suzy was recruited for Simon’s former band and fell in love whilst playing on stage, revealing that music is at the forefront of their love and marriage.